Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Appendix C: Further Simulation Results

-Using the simulation experiment setting described in Section \ref {sec:mc_noise}, we document the impact of using the misspecified simulator in the construction of the approximate posterior.
-Panel A of Table C1 documents the prediction coverage using the ``correct'' simulator, where the approximate cut posterior is obtained by simulation from \eqref{eq:option_noise} and \eqref{eq:hf_noise}.
-Panel B documents the results from the approximate cut posterior obtained from the ``misspecified'' simulator, as described in Section \ref{sec:simulator}.
-While we observe some minor differences in the approximate posterior distribution of the structural parameters, the use of the misspecified simulator yields very little impact on the approximate predictive distribution of the option prices, as can be seen in the predictive coverages reported in Table \ref {tab:misspecified} below. {C\arabic{table}}
+Using the simulation experiment setting described in Section \ref{sec:mc_noise}, we document the impact of using the misspecified simulator in the construction of the soft cut posterior.
+Panel A of Table \ref{tab:misspecified} documents the prediction coverage using the `correct' simulator, where the cut posterior is obtained by simulation from \eqref{eq:option_noise} and \eqref{eq:hf_noise}.
+Panel B documents the results from the cut posterior obtained from the `misspecified' simulator, as described in Section \ref{sec:simulator}.
+While we observe some minor differences in the cut posteriors, use of the misspecified simulator has very little impact on the approximate predictive distribution of the option prices, as can be seen in the predictive coverages reported in Table \ref{tab:misspecified} below.